kokoa454/kokoa454/README.md

 <h3>I am a Japanese student aspiring to be an Embedded Software Developer!<br></h3>

 Since elemetary school, I have been interested in Information Technology, such as building computers, installing Linux OS to super old Windows PCs, setting Network and searching about its Security.
-Also, I have always loved to think about the logic of things(e.g human emotions and machine mechanisms).
+Also, I have always loved to think about the logic of things(e.g human emotions and machine mechanisms).<br>
-Currently, I would like to become someone who can develop technology that utilizes IoT, which is used by everyone, such as in automoviles or home appliances.
+Currently, I would like to become someone who can develop technology that utilizes IoT, which is used by everyone, such as in automobiles or home appliances.

 ```bash
 age : 22